mredraith/CVS-P/README.md

 * 360 motions replaced with HCF/HCB motions

 ***I did not make the original build!!!***

 I'm just updating it to make it more balanced and to make it run on Ikemen instead of Mugen.
 Please don't take this too seriously.

+Capcom and SNK are their own separate entities and reserve all rights to the characters and media they encompass.
+I am not profiting off of Capcom vs SNK Revo 2.